With another round of labor and delivery fast approaching, I’ve been mentally reviewing my past labors.

 Kaitlyn was born at 10PM, after 5 hours of real labor (the part that hurts!) and 20 minutes of pushing.
 She weighed 7 lbs.
 4 oz. and was born just 2 days before my dad’s birthday.

 Since she was born so close to Easter, we got up early the next morning and went shopping to get her an Easter/baptism dress.
 The midwife was much amused and a little chagrined when we entirely forgot that she would be back to check on us.
 She said we were the first ever to miss the 24 hour checkup, especially since it came at closer to 12 hours.

 Lydia was born 19 months later.
 My third labor was less painful than the first two.
 Labor started on a Thursday, Halloween, a holiday we don’t observe.
 Again, hubby was at work and I think I was in labor all day – we were busy gathering the last fragments of paperwork to close the purchase of our first home, and I was on the phone all day during and between contractions.
 We used a smalltown bank where the tellers knew us by name, and they were tickled to know that I was in labor while on the phone with them!

 Once the business day came to a close and we were ready to close on our house, I got down to business.
 A little before midnight I was fully dilated and enjoying a break in labor, but finally began to grow impatient.
 After 20 minutes of nothing, with Halloween safely past (who wants a birthday like that?) we let the midwife break my water.

 Labor started again in earnest, and Little Lydia was born 20 minutes later, after about 15 minutes of pushing.
-She arrived on All Saints Day, November 1.
 She was our smallest, at 6 lbs.
-12 oz., and has always been a little skinny girl
+12 oz.
+She has always been a little skinny girl